mdegoede/LanguageAndAI/README.md

 ### Reproduction

 To reproduce the results in "Title", run 'experiment.py'.
-It is assumed that there is a \data folder containing the privided auhtor_birthyear table and is stored as 'birth_year.csv'.
+It is assumed that there is a \data folder containing the provided auhtor_birthyear table and is stored as 'birth_year.csv'.
 Running 'find_differences_OOP.py' provides additional plots and statistics that back up decisions made to determine stylometric features that were different from Millennials and Genzers.
 > The code was tested with Python 3.8.8 on Windows.

 'experiment.py' imports the classes Vectorizer, FasttextEmbedding and ModelEvaluator from 'vectorization_functions.py', 'embeddings_functions.py' and 'classification_functions.py' respectively.